ome/training-docker/_episodes/01-intro.md

 - It takes advantage of Linux kernel features to isolate separate processes
 - Low-level system calls or hardware access probably won't work

-A bit like individual OMERO.servers for each user versusx one server with each user in their own private group.

 ## Images and containers